 - Make sure you have a plan, where will you start your hike?
 Where will you camp?
 Where will you end?
 Will you be resupplying at all or stopping in towns? etc. Make a trip itinerary, as detailed as you can, and then leave it with a trusty friend back home.
 Be sure to include any pertinent medical conditions or allergies on your itinerary, or any other information you would want a search and rescue team to know about you.

 - Check in with said trusty friend regularly, and establish what regularly means – everyday?
 Every other day?
 Once a week?
 So that they know when to sound the alarm if they don’t hear from you in a while.

-That’s all for now!
+That’s all for now on hiking the Appalachian Trail alone!
 Drop your questions or extra advice about solo hiking in the comments below.

 For more hiking safety tips, check out:

 - First Aid, Wilderness First Aid, and Wilderness First Responder – What’s the difference??

 PS – Grab my complete backpacking gear checklist for free!
 This is everything I carried with me on my 1,300 mile hike on the Appalachian Trail.